Michael Omoke

 For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf

-By Ntozake Shange—first staged in the Nordic countries by ACT; premiered in Helsinki, then toured Denmark and Stockholm; later re-invited to Nordic Culture Point (Helsinki).
+By Ntozake Shange—first staged in the Nordic countries by ACT; premiered in Helsinki on International Women’s Day, then travelled across Denmark and Stockholm before being re-invited to Nordic Culture Point in Helsinki.

 Press & reviews